Jmwofford/babyDiv_WDI-curriculum/labs/active-record/fridge-tracker.md

 We're going to building a fridge management app to keep track of all of our food and drink using ActiveRecord.
 It may be helpful to review the docs for [ActiveRecord Basics](http://edgeguides.rubyonrails.org/active_record_basics.html) and [ActiveRecord Associations](http://edgeguides.rubyonrails.org/association_basics.html) for this.

+Make sure to go into your labs or homework folder and run `rails new fridge_app -d postgresql`.
+For this app, you will be using the build in ERB view engine to create very simple views.
+ERB has several built in helpers... for example, you can build forms with ease.
+Make sure to check out the link here: http://edgeguides.rubyonrails.org/form_helpers.html

+This exercise will prepare you to build multiple models, link them together in a one-to-many relationship, and add validation to the application.

 ### Menu Spec

 Your program should have a menu that allows you to perform the following actions: